Bio-Rocket/LabJack/README.md

 4. This repo is also intended to be ran with the database repo so ensure the database is running see README.md from <https://github.com/Bio-Rocket/Database>

-- ENSURE YOU HAVE THE 0.25.0 VERSION OF THE POCKETBASE EXECUTABLE DOWNLOADED
+- ENSURE YOU HAVE THE 0.28 VERSION (OR COMPATIBLE VERSION) OF THE POCKETBASE EXECUTABLE DOWNLOADED

 ## Running main.py